 The goals of Rotary House Retreat are to coach a Guest to establish positive skills and tools so he/she can resume his/her work and social relationships in a progressive manner while avoiding harmful coping mechanisms such as chemical dependence, self-harming behaviours, and avoidance.
 Ultimately, RHR is dedicated to preventing suicides of First Responders by establishing hope, resiliency, and a support network for Guests.

 The Rotary House Retreat program was researched, initiated, and sponsored by Rotary Clubs in Bakersfield with funding from Rotary International District 5240 (Kern, Santa Barbara, San Luis Obispo, and Ventura Counties).
-Mr. John Pryor and Ms. Wendy Wayne, Rotarians from different Bakersfield clubs, are the Rotary Club Chairpersons for this project.

 The term “First Responder” refers to multiple emergency response professionals that commonly encounter critical incidents and crisis situations.
 The list includes, but is not limited to: law enforcement officers, firefighters, emergency medical technicians, paramedics, dispatchers, and all front-line, safety personnel for whom the repercussions of the career are impeding their professional work, intimate relationships, and personal well-being.